coopyey/ttrpg-campaign-site/content/Danse Macabre/Session Notes/Session 004.md

 As we continue, Rohan starts to play in the snow and it isn’t long before an older man is watching us.
 He is an older gentleman, a blue dragonborn with some cracked scales.
 He holds himself like a warrior and is very reserved around Arythas.
 The group stops to build a snowman, then continues playing.
 The dragonborn’s name is Amtal, which is familiar to Arythas, though he can’t recall why.
 He needs to speak with Inky to try to recall why.

-We continue on and reach a valley with two camps — the Bloodsoaked Banner and the [[Family of Light]] (Church of Pelor) camp.
+We continue on and reach a valley with two camps — the Bloodsoaked Banner and [[The Family of Light]] (Church of Pelor) camp.
 Dia is panicking and wants to avoid the actual valley but we say no. Dia agrees to go to the Bloodsoaked Banner’s camp.
 We are let in by our dwarven friend.
 He explains that each camp is looking for a legendary paladin and the situation is tense because they want him to train their people.
 Dia is aware they mean the dragonborn Artem, AKA the Earthshaker, that helped with the snowman.

 [[Rafferty]] — one of Dia’s brother — notices her and it is clearly very uncomfortable.
 Dia tries to back up and the group protectively encloses around her.
 He wants to know why she is around and if she would join him on his mission.
 She says no over and over, and tries to convince him the Earthshaker is gone.
 Rafferty isn’t listening and it goes until Govemon [[Soldas]] — the elfin leader of the Bloodsoaked Banner — steps in and sends him off.

 The Bloodsoaked Banner and the Family of Light are looking for [[Artem Vorvarax]], paladin of [[Bahamut]], the Earthshaker.
 The Bloodsoaked Banner want him to help with their initiative while the Family wants him to train their “paladins”.
 Dia gives a note to Govannon Soldas for Artem to read.

-Dia asks how he knows [[Bertram Holless]].
+Dia asks how he knows [[Bertram]].
 She cannot find him, as he is missing.
 She explains that he may be in a dungeon somewhere where it is snowy and she asks for any information on him if they find something.
 While he has no promises, they will add him to the list of people to search for.

 Iskra has some questions for Soldas: